openedx/edx-documentation/en_us/shared/set_up_course/planning_course_information/image_guidelines.rst

 .. only:: Partners

-  * The course card on edx.org.
+  * The course or program card on edx.org.
-  * The program page, if the course is part of a program.

 * The About page.
 * The learner dashboard.